 Operating key(s) Meaning Minus key In a menu, submenu Moves the selection bar upwards in a picklist.
 With a Wizard Confirms the parameter value and goes to the previous parameter.
 With a text and numeric editor Move the entry position to the left.
 Plus key In a menu, submenu Moves the selection bar downwards in a picklist. (+) With a Wizard Confirms the parameter value and goes to the next parameter.
 With a text and numeric editor Move the entry position to the right.
 Enter key For operational display Pressing the key briefly opens the operating menu.
 E In a menu, submenu Pressing the key briefly: Opens the selected menu, submenu or parameter.
 Starts the wizard.
 If help text is open, closes the help text of the parameter.
 Pressing the key for 2 s for parameter: If present, opens the help text for the function of the parameter.
 With a Wizard Opens the editing view of the parameter.
 With a text and numeric editor Press the key briefly: confirm your selection.
 Press the key for 2 s: confirm the entry.
-Escape key combination (press keys simultaneously) ++ In a menu, submenu Pressing the key briefly: Exits the current menu level and takes you to the next higher level.
+Escape key combination (press keys simultaneously) (a)+(+) In a menu, submenu Pressing the key briefly: Exits the current menu level and takes you to the next higher level.
 If help text is open, closes the help text of the parameter.
 Pressing the key for 2 s returns you to the operational display ("home position").
 With a Wizard Exits the wizard and takes you to the next higher level.
 With a text and numeric editor Close the editing view without accepting the changes.
 Minus/Enter key combination (press the keys simultaneously) -+E If the keypad lock is active: Press the key for 3 s: deactivate the keypad lock.
-If the keypad lock is not active: Press the key for 3 s: the context menu opens along with the option for activating the keypad lock.
+If the keypad lock is not active: Press the key for 3 s: the centert many opens along with the entire for activating the Press the key for 3 s: the context menu opens along with the option for activating the keypad lock.